wuchalejs/wuchale/README.md

 - Pass an object `wuchale()` in your `vite.config.js` `vite.config.ts`
 - Create a `wuchale.config.js` file that exports the config object as `default` in your project root directory.

-But the latter is recommended as it is also read when using the CLI command to extract items.
+But `wuchale.config.js` is recommended as it is also read when using the CLI command to extract items.

 The config object should look like the following (the default):